-Surrey Wildlife Trust manages over 8000ha of land across Surrey, including some of the county's top nature reserves.
+Surrey Wildlife Trust cares for wildlife across 7000ha of land in Surrey, including some of the county's top nature reserves.

 The sites under our care are home to a wide range of habitats and wildlife and include ancient woodland, heathland, species rich grassland and wetland.

-These landscapes require careful monitoring and a range of techniques to ensure that they are managed and improved for wildlife, as well as safely accessible to the public.
+These landscapes require careful monitoring and a range of techniques to ensure that they are managed and improved for wildlife.
 Aided by an army of volunteers, the Trust's countryside team spend their time caring for our sites.

 Despite our proximity to London, Surrey remains one of the country's most biodiverse counties, with a stunning mixture of landscapes from the chalk meadows of the North Downs, to the vast heathlands of the Thames Basin.

 Surrey has over 3,500 hectares of this internationally important habitat and the Trust cares for 64% of it.

 The Trust manages several important heathland sites including Wisley & Ockham Commons and Chobham Common - the largest National Nature Reserve (NNR) in the south east.

 Lowland heathland is only found along the fringes of northern Europe and is protected under European legislation.
 Without active management, open heathland quickly reverts to woodland, leading to the loss of habitat for important species such as the Dartford warbler, nightjar, sand lizard and smooth snake.

 Our Conservation Grazing Project is just one example of the way that we have reintroduced traditional management practices to reverse the decline of heathland.